-A trio of NYU Tandon professors wins a Marron Institute Grant to study the ramifications of urban flooding
+A trio of NYU Tandon professors is studying the ramifications of urban flooding

 It might seem like the first chapter of a dystopian novel: climate change causes sea levels to rise.
 High-intensity storms pummel the city.
 Drainage systems are overwhelmed and sewage floods streets and homes, carrying with it an assortment of disease-causing bacteria and viruses.

-Their grant-winning research, “The Impact of Flooding on the Urban Microbiome and City Residents’ Exposure to Sewage Pathogens,” will be focused on the Gowanus neighborhood of Brooklyn, site of the Gowanus Canal; once a hub for manufacturing and shipping, the area became so heavily polluted that the Environmental Protection Agency designated the Canal a Superfund site in 2008.
+The Marron grant-winning research, “The Impact of Flooding on the Urban Microbiome and City Residents’ Exposure to Sewage Pathogens,” is focused on the Gowanus neighborhood of Brooklyn, site of the Gowanus Canal; once a hub for manufacturing and shipping, the area became so heavily polluted that the Environmental Protection Agency designated the Canal a Superfund site in 2008.

-The researchers explain that the grant is allowing them to develop methodologies for monitoring, sampling, and analysis to establish a set of standard operating procedures and pre-flood baseline data.
-Thus prepared, they can rapidly deploy these methods after a flooding event and have benchmarks for comparison to post-flood data.
-They’re also eager to work in Gowanus.
+The researchers explain that they are developing methodologies for monitoring, sampling, and analysis, thus establishing a set of standard operating procedures and pre-flood baseline data.
+They will then be prepared to rapidly deploy these methods after a flooding event and have benchmarks for comparison to post-flood data.
+They’re happy to be working in Gowanus.
 “We have established relationships with community organizations there and access to community-maintained and city-issued maps of known regular flooding locations,” they explain.
 “Furthermore, the site is near NYU Tandon so we can get there quickly after a flood.
 Most importantly, similar to the Gowanus neighborhood, many urban areas contain low-lying areas that are prone to flooding with a combination of stormwater and sewage, so we expect to gather broadly applicable data from our case study.”